 China will dominate FPV installations over the next five years, with India and South Korea trailing close behind.
 Country-level targets, such as China's carbon neutrality goal, South Korea’s 9th Basic Plan, and India’s 2022 solar installation target, will all contribute to growth in these countries.

 Although Japan currently has the largest number of completed FPV projects of any country globally and will see high growth of FPV, projects are typically smaller and therefore cumulative capacity is less than that of other countries in Asia.
 This is a trend that we expect to continue.
-Other countries in Asia, namely Taiwan, Malaysia, Indonesia, Thailand, and Vietnam, will see FPV become huge growth markets this decade.
+Other markets in Asia, namely Taiwan, Malaysia, Indonesia, Thailand, and Vietnam, will see FPV become huge growth markets this decade.

 Outside Asia, the Netherlands will continue to lead the European FPV market through 2026, with other countries, such as France and Spain, expected to maintain a significant share of the European market by the same year.